rebeltroopers/kaldodocker/README.md

 docker build -t kaldo .

 RUN
-docker run -it --rm  kaldo /bin/bash
+docker run -it --rm  -u $(id -u):$(id -g) kaldo /bin/bash

 The above command will run KALDo in an interactive shell.
 You will have a full Ubuntu env to work with.

+The devel will also install all of kaldo and keep it.
+This is mostly for debugging or if you need the whole package.

+Dockerfile-GPU
+This will allow for GPU support.
+It is up to you to install and get nvidia-cuda-tookit working.

+mv DOckerfile-gpu Dockerfile

+BUILD

+docker build -t kaldo-gpu .

+RUN

+docker run -it --rm  -u $(id -u):$(id -g)  --gpus all kaldo /bin/bash